 by Matt Cairns

-The question of ‘how an Australian Christian should vote’ this coming election does not have one easy straightforward answer, as not all Australian Christians think alike.
+The question of ‘how an Australian Christian should vote’ in any election does not have one easy straightforward answer, as not all Australian Christians think alike.
 Additionally, it is highly possible that there will not be one party that completely fulfils your voting wish-list, as all parties will have policies that you agree with and ones that you do not.
-Even the ‘Christian’ parties (Christian Democratic Party, Australian Christians, and pseudo-Christian party Family First) have competing voices because they all have a varying focus.
+Even the ‘Christian’ parties have competing voices because they all have a varying focus (in an Australian context we have the Christian Democratic Party, Australian Christians, and pseudo-Christian party Family First).

 So how should we approach casting our vote this election given this policy dilemma?

 BE THOUGHTFUL – Approach your decision with the understanding that politics is more than party politics.
 We must move beyond “I’ve always voted Liberal” or “My family has always voted Labor” and instead look at how our involvement in politics can shape a fairer and more just society regardless of party persuasion.

 LOOK TO SCRIPTURE – Look to scripture, but in doing so be aware that we often twist it to affirm our political vision rather than letting it inform our vision.
 Theologian Dr. Graham Hill explains: “Good political decision making requires biblical literacy.
 And this biblical interpretation must be complemented by theological enquiry, formation in community, spiritual growth, self-reflection, participation in mission and ministry through community, and passion for the mission of Christ.”
 Understanding what scripture is saying about how we do our part for the Kingdom of God means we not only read the words, but we reflect, engage, and act upon them.
 In an election period, we use this wider sense of looking to scripture to help inform our decisions.